PhysioLabXR/PhysioLabXRDocs/source/FixationDetection.rst

 Real-time Fixation Detection
 #############################################

-Gaze behavior reveals a lot about the cognitive processes.
-But raw gaze data is messy and hard to interpret: it's hard to tell a person is staring at something or just gliding by.
+Eye gaze reveals a lot about a person's cognitive processes.
+But raw gaze data is messy and hard to interpret: it's hard to tell if someone is staring at something or just gliding by.
-`Fixation <https://en.wikipedia.org/wiki/Fixation_(visual)>`_ detection is a common preprocessing step to filter gaze data and obtain the points where the user had really paid attention to.
+`Fixation <https://en.wikipedia.org/wiki/Fixation_(visual)>`_ detection is a common preprocessing step to filter gaze data and obtain the points the user had really paid attention to.
 Read more about eyetracking and fixation detection `here <https://link.springer.com/article/10.3758/s13428-021-01762-8>`_.

-In this tutorial, we will learn how to create a pipeline in PhysioLab\ :sup:`XR` to detect fixations in real-time using one of the most popular algorithms: the `dispersion-thresholding fixation identification <https://dl.acm.org/doi/abs/10.1145/355017.355028>`_, or I-DT for short.
+In this tutorial, we will learn how to create a pipeline in PhysioLab\ :sup:`XR` to detect fixations in real-time using one of the more popular algorithms: `dispersion-thresholding fixation identification <https://dl.acm.org/doi/abs/10.1145/355017.355028>`_, or I-DT for short.

 .. raw:: html